NervanaSystems/neon/doc/source/index.rst

 .. note::

-    This release includes the addition of the Winograd algorithm for faster convolutions for small filter sizes.
+    This release includes 3x3 convolution kernels based on the the Winograd minimal filtering algorithm for up to a 2x algorithmic performance gain.
 Winograd is enabled by default, but can be controlled with the backend setting ``enable_winograd``.
-When Winograd is enabled, the first time users run a network on the GPU, an autotuning process will compute the best kernel combinations for speed.
+When Winograd is enabled, the first time users run a network on the GPU, an autotuning process will compute the fastest kernel parameters.
 The results are cached in ``~/nervana/cache`` folder for reuse.

     The backend can also be configured to prefer 2x2 compared to 4x4 transform sizes through the ``enable_winograd`` option (0 = disabled (direct convolution), 2 = prefer 2x2, 4 = prefer 4x4).